uwetom/media-production-worksheets/wk18-more-vr/index.md

 ![Basic scene](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/basicscene.jpg)

 - Save it back into the Scene folder and name it "Interactions".
-- Press the play button to make sure your scene plays in the simulator and you can move around
+- Press the play button to make sure your scene plays in the simulator and you can move around.

 ## 1. Simple Interactable